diannedejesus/update_contacts/readme.md

  Additional Data:
  - unique link id [string]
  - isFilled [boolean] (data availability)

+Date Selection:
+The user with be able to add as many date/time slots as need, ideally we will be able to verify the selected dates againts the users calendar to verify if the date is already filled.
+We will not limit or check if the date was included in another client list.
+The same date can be given to multiple clients, the first to select it get the date.

 confirm/save:
 Data will be saved to a database along with unique identifier for the client link